 Our management's discussion and analysis of our financial condition and results of operations are based on our condensed consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles (GAAP).
 The preparation of these condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, and expenses, and the disclosure of contingent assets and liabilities in our unaudited condensed consolidated financial statements.
-On an ongoing basis, we evaluate our estimates and judgments, including those related to prepaid and accrued clinical trial and research and development costs, available-for-sale marketable securities, the measurement of operating lease right-of-use assets and operating lease liabilities and the measurement of the fair value of stock-based awards.
+On an ongoing basis, we evaluate our estimates and judgments, including those related to prepaid and accrued clinical trial and research and development costs, the measurement of the fair value of stockbased awards, available-for-sale marketable securities, the measurement of operating lease right-of-use assets and operating lease liabilities, and the evaluation of long-lived assets for impairment.
 We base our estimates on historical experience, known trends and events, and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-During the three months ended March 31, 2023, there have been no material changes to our critical accounting policies and estimates from those described in "Management's Discussion and Analysis of Financial Condition and Results of Operations," included in our Annual Report on Form 10-K filed with the SEC on March 23, 2023.
+During the nine months ended September 30, 2023, there have been no material changes to our critical accounting policies and estimates from those described in "Management's Discussion and Analysis of Financial Condition and Results of Operations," included in our Annual Report on Form 10-K filed with the SEC on March 23, 2023, other than the addition described below.